-Portfolios will be reviewed by an admissions professional at the time of the interview, and will later be reviewed by a faculty member from the department in which they plan to major.
+Portfolios will be reviewed by an admissions professional and by a faculty member from the department in which they plan to major.

 The portfolio must include a minimum of 10 and a maximum of 15 pieces.
 Although it should show a range of media, the portfolio can feature drawings, paintings, photographs, films, craft items, sketchbooks and/or designs.
 It may be completed independently, in school or in other instructional settings.

 Film applicants may submit a portfolio as described above for Fine Arts and other majors; or they may present audiovisual works, short films or animations in which they had a significant production or creative role.
 For the in-person interview these should be submitted in high resolution to a USB drive that is compatible with Mac OS.
 If an interview is not possible, the files may be sent online to the Office of Admissions, as attachments or links via WeTransfer.com, or as a link to Vimeo with a password that expires in no sooner than six months.

 Two-page letter of intent stating reasons why applicant wants to be a filmmaker.

 One-page essay stating favorite movie and why.

 Fashion Marketing and Communications majors are not required to submit a portfolio, but must complete The CHAVÓN Challenge.

 The CHAVÓN Challenge is required of all applicants, except Film.
 It provides an additional insight into an applicant’s creative and technical abilities as well as his/her approach to the chosen major.